Multiuser Random Coding Techniques for Mismatched Decoding: Multiple-Access Channel

-Our analysis is based on the method of types; the main properties used are given in Appendix \ref{sec:MU_APP_METHOD_TYPES}.
-Throughout the section, we write $f(\Qv)$ to denote a function $f$ that depends on $Q_{1}$ and $Q_{2}$.
-Similarly, we write $f(\Qv_{n})$ to denote a function that depends on $Q_{1,n}$ and $Q_{2,n}$.
+Our analysis is based on the method of types \cite[Ch.~2]{CsiszarBook}.
+Throughout the section, we write $f(\Qv)$ to denote a quantity $f$ that depends on $Q_{1}$ and $Q_{2}$.
+Similarly, we write $f(\Qv_{n})$ to denote a quantity that depends on $Q_{1,n}$ and $Q_{2,n}$.